Censorship Resistance

 OSHI 6 Covert Channels

-DNS (Domain Name System) is the protocol that translates domain names like google.com into IP addresses.
-It is one of the most fundamental internet protocols, and it is almost never blocked because doing so would break all internet access.
+DNS is one of the most fundamental internet protocols, and it is almost never blocked.
 OSHI exploits this by encoding encrypted message data into DNS subdomain queries.
 Your message is split into fragments and sent as a series of DNS lookups for seemingly random subdomains.
-The DNS server on the receiving end extracts and reassembles the message.
-Network monitors see only routine DNS traffic, which is present in massive volumes on every network.
+Network monitors see only routine DNS traffic.

-Web mimicry takes steganography to its logical extreme by making OSHI traffic look identical to common web browsing patterns.
+Web mimicry makes OSHI traffic look identical to common web browsing patterns.
 OSHI implements five distinct mimicry strategies: Google search result page loads, analytics beacon transmissions, HTML form submissions, REST API calls, and image request sequences.
 Each strategy replicates the exact traffic pattern, header structure, timing, and payload size of its legitimate counterpart.
-A DPI system analyzing the traffic sees what appears to be a user browsing Google, submitting a contact form, or loading images from a CDN.
-The actual encrypted message is embedded within these perfectly mimicked web transactions.

-Text steganography hides messages within seemingly normal text using three complementary techniques.
-Zero-width Unicode characters are invisible characters inserted between visible letters that encode binary data.
-Homoglyph substitution replaces regular characters with visually identical Unicode alternatives (for example, replacing a Latin "a" with a Cyrillic "a") to encode data in the substitution pattern.
-Whitespace encoding uses variations in spaces, tabs, and line breaks to embed information.
+Text steganography hides messages within seemingly normal text using three complementary techniques: zero-width Unicode characters inserted between visible letters, homoglyph substitution (replacing regular characters with visually identical Unicode alternatives), and whitespace encoding.
 A message hidden with text steganography looks like an ordinary text message, email, or social media post.
-The hidden payload is invisible to human readers and most automated analysis systems.

 Who Needs Covert Channels